sohjnthn/For-own-learning/README.md

 [2]

-Amino has shut down in December 2025, so its webpages cannot be viewed for both the related desktop web browser; and Microsoft Edge Canary code, so please kindly comment out the related code.
+Amino has shut down in December 2025, so its webpages cannot be viewed for both the related desktop web browser; and the Microsoft Edge Canary smartphone application code, so please kindly comment out the related code.

 =